 Presbycusis is gradual hearing loss in both ears that commonly occurs as people age.
-Nearly half of all people 75 years and older have this form of gradual hearing loss which can be mild, moderate, or severe.
-Presbycusis usually involves permanent hearing loss sometimes referred to as nerve deafness.
-Certain medical problems can also lead to hearing loss.
-If you suspect you have presbycusis, contact your doctor.
+This form of gradual hearing loss can be mild, moderate, or severe.
+Presbycusis that leads to permanent hearing loss may be referred to as nerve deafness.

 Copyright © Nucleus Medical Media, Inc.

 There are several causes of presbycusis including:

 Presbycusis is more common in men, and in people over 75 years old.
 Other factors that may increase your chance of presbycusis include:

 With presbycusis, hearing loss is usually very gradual, affecting both ears equally.